Day 51-60

 There are some real benefits to having a husband who is steady with a capital S. I never have to worry about, well, pretty much anything.
 He takes care of all the things that I would truly struggle with if I was flying solo.
 Taxes, insurance, bills, anything financial.
 Because of his steadiness, I live the life I am living.
 I pretty much do what I want, spend what I want, be who I want to be.
 It is an immeasurable gift.

 I sometimes need to be reminded of this.
 Like when I am filled with sadness about how his feet hurt so much that we are not able to hike in parks or even go for walks in the neighborhood together.
 I am filled with frustration that this is something that I have no control over.
-I long for him to keep working to find a solution, but if that solution might involve surgery, that change is something that causes a fast and hard retreat for his “steady” personality.
+I long for him to keep looking for a solution, but if that solution might involve surgery, that change is something that causes a fast and hard retreat for his “steady” personality.
 He would rather hurt than face that unknown, that change.

 I am sad that this will affect the rest of our time together.
 I am seeing no way forward with the travels I thought we were going to do together.
 I cannot, in good conscience, plan for things that will only bring him more pain.

 I’m not sure what the solution is.
 It might mean me going off and doing some things on my own.
 It might mean me settling with seeing our beautiful country from our car and giving up on my dreams of European vacations.
-It might mean me pushing him for a Backroads bike trip or 2.
+It might mean me pushing him for a Backroads bike trip or two.

 There is a piece of me that longs for adventure, yet there is also a part of me that is becoming more and more of a homebody.
 I love this home we’ve created and want to embrace it for as long as I can.
 I want to have family gatherings, grandchildren sleepovers, dinners with friends, and quiet mornings sipping tea and watching the sunrise.
 I guess it does me no good to wish all the goodness away by cloaking my heart with disappointment about interrupted travel plans.
 Maybe this home will end up being the best part of these next years and maybe that’s ok after all.